KataChannel/tazagroup/PROJECT-OPTIMIZATION-SUMMARY.md

 ---

 **Congratulations!
-Your KataCore platform is now enterprise-ready! 🎉**
+Your Katadev platform is now enterprise-ready! 🎉**

 The project has been transformed from a functional codebase into a comprehensive enterprise platform with professional documentation, organized structure, and production-ready deployment capabilities.
-You can now confidently deploy, scale, and maintain your KataCore application in any environment.
+You can now confidently deploy, scale, and maintain your Katadev application in any environment.

 **Ready to deploy?** Start with `./deploy.sh setup` for an interactive guided experience!